 A complete guide to OCR Gateway GCSE Physics

 OCR Gateway GCSE Physics A (specification J249) is one of two physics GCSEs offered by OCR, alongside the Twenty First Century Physics B specification.
-Gateway is the more popular of the two and is structured around eight topic chapters covering matter, forces, electricity, magnetism, waves, radioactivity, energy and global challenges, plus a practical skills strand assessed throughout.
+Gateway is the more popular of the two and is structured around eight content topics (P1 Matter, P2 Forces, P3 Electricity, P4 Magnetism and magnetic fields, P5 Waves in matter, P6 Radioactivity, P7 Energy, P8 Global challenges) plus a practical activity skills topic, P9 Practical skills.
 It is assessed across two written papers at the end of Year 11.

 This guide covers everything you need to know to walk into the exam confident: How the papers are structured, which topics are tested on each, the practical activities you have to know, and the revision techniques that work best for physics.